 Brex is a financial technology company that primarily offers a corporate credit card to early-stage companies.
 Furthermore, business owners can also create a bank account (called Brex Cash) and utilize the company’s various expense management tools for their business.

 Founded by two Brazilian entrepreneurs in 2017, the company has been an extreme success, even for Silicon Valley standards.
-Brex has raised over $582 million over the span of two years, growing to a valuation of $2.6 billion.
+Brex has raised over $1.2 billion in venture capital funding to date.

 How Does Brex Work?